saidbakr/yii2/docs/guide/start-gii.md

 ```

 > Note: If you are accessing Gii from a machine other than localhost, the access will be denied by default
 > for security purpose.
-You can configure Gii to add the allowed IP addresses as follows,
+You can configure Gii to add the allowed IP -In What file?- addresses as follows,
 >
 ```php
 'gii' => [